pic

 In fact, the issue can be exacerbated when each iteration additionally involves reading a shared variable.
 Next, we consider a scenario like this.

-Reading and writing shared data doesn't necessarily cause problems.
-For instance, a parallel for-loop could safely mutate a vector, even though multiple threads are simultaneously modifying a shared object (the vector).
-This is the case as long as each thread operates on distinct elements of the vector.
+Reading and writing shared data doesn't necessarily cause incorrect results.
+For instance, a parallel for-loop could safely mutate a vector: even if multiple threads are simultaneously modifying the same shared object, each thread would be operating on distinct elements of the vector.
+Thus, no two threads would interfere with one another, making the updates remain independent.

-However, when reading and writing shared data is sensitive to the specific order of thread execution, we can end up with a data race (also known as race condition).
-The name reflects that the final output will change every time we execute the operation, depending on which thread finishes and modifies the data last.
+Problems arise, however, when the correctness of reading and writing shared data depends on the order in which threads execute.
+This situation is known as a data race (also known as race condition). he term reflects the fact that the final output may change from one run to the next, depending on which thread finishes and updates the data last.

 function foo()